 In addition to the financial instruments carried at fair value on a recurring basis, the Company also carries other financial instruments at fair value on a nonrecurring basis, where the primary measurement basis is not fair value.
 Examples of such financial instruments include Receivables from brokers, dealers and clearing organizations and Receivables from customers.
 Fair value is only used in specific circumstances after initial recognition such as to measure allowance for credit loss.
-At March 31, 2022, the Company had an allowance for credit loss of \$451.0 million, which is reflected in Receivables from customers.
+The Company did not record an allowance for credit loss during the year ended March 31, 2025.